pivee/db-sync/README.md

 - Create Cloud Database configuration for new users automatically
 - Authenticate incoming requests and pick the correct database connection
-- Replicate changes between the Clouda DB and the Local DB bidirectionally
+- Replicate changes between the Cloud DB and the Local DB bidirectionally

 ### Diagram